keerthik/keerthik.github.io/essays/traveliving.md

 ## Work
 - Remote member of non-remote team > 2 people is difficult.
 You miss a lot of low-amplitude signals as they are deemed noise.
 - There's a lot of duplication of work for the colocated people to keep you in the loop.
+### Willpower is limited
+- Routine is hard when everything changes every 15-30 days
-- Productivity (Motivation + Discipline) is hard while remote/alone
+- Productivity (Motivation/Willpower + Discipline) is hard while remote/alone
 - Dependence on your distractions

 ## Social
+- Overhearing
 - I have made a lot of friends, but I have made few friendships
 - Asia is risk-averse
 - You become more and more like those around you